auth0/auth0-mcp-server/README.md

 The server handles authentication, request validation, and secure communication with the Auth0 Management API.

+> [!NOTE]
-**_NOTE:_** The server operates as a local process that connects to Claude Desktop, enabling secure communication without exposing your Auth0 credentials.
+> The server operates as a local process that connects to Claude Desktop, enabling secure communication without exposing your Auth0 credentials.

 ## 🔐 Authentication